bjornspockeli/nRF52_peripherals_tutorial/Readme.md

 ```

-### 4. Servo - Controlling a servo using the PWM driver(nrf_drv_pwm.c) or PWM library(app_pwm.c)
+### 4. Servo - Controlling a servo using the PWM library

-In this task we will use the PWM library in the nRF5x SDK to control a servo.
+In this task we will use [Pulse-Width Modulation](https://learn.sparkfun.com/tutorials/pulse-width-modulation) to control a analig servo.
 The PWM library uses one of the nRF52s TIMER peripherals in addition to the PPI and GPIOTE peripherals.
 The app_pwm library is documented on [this](https://infocenter.nordicsemi.com/topic/com.nordic.infocenter.sdk5.v14.1.0/group__app__pwm.html?resultof=%22%61%70%70%22%20%22%70%77%6d%22%20) Infocenter page

 Connecting the Servo to your nRF52 DK: